 "Shalak Attack" is a Canadian-Chilean visual artist dedicated to painting, muralism, spray paint urban art, and canvas art.
-For over a decade, she has manifested her artistic expression on urban walls across the world.
-She is a co-founder and co-director of the international art collectives “Essencia”, the “Bruxas”, and the “Clandestinos”.
-Shalak has participated in numerous artistic projects and exhibitions in Canada, Chile, Brazil, Sweden, Senegal, Palestine, Jordan, Israel, Belgium, Spain, Argentina, Venezuela, Mexico, USA, Paraguay, and the Dominican Republic.
+For over a decade, she has manifested her artistic expression on walls across the world.
+Shalak has participated in numerous artistic projects and exhibitions in Canada, Chile, Brazil, UK, Holland, Germany, Sweden, Senegal, Palestine, Jordan, Israel, Belgium, Spain, Argentina, Venezuela, Mexico, USA, Paraguay, and the Dominican Republic.
+She is a co-founder and co-director of the international art collectives “Clandestinos”, the “Bruxas”, and the “Essencia Art Collective”.

 Her murals have contributed culture, life, consciousness and personality to public and otherwise forgotten spaces.
 Shalak shares her passion for freedom of expression, and has facilitated visual art workshops to at risk youth, women and community empowerment groups, as well as prisoners in various countries across the Americas, Europe, the Middle East and in Africa.
 Her artistic work and community art-reach is rooted in the social and cultural values she received from her family who immigrated to Canada as part of the Chilean political diaspora caused by the country's military dictatorship in the 1970's.